swarrington1/swarrington1.github.io/_publications/2020-10-08-Tractography dissection variability: what happens when 42 groups dissect 14 white matter bundles on the same dataset?.md

 ---
-title: "Tractography dissection variability: what happens when 42 groups dissect 14 white matter bundles on the same dataset?"
+title: "Tractography dissection variability: what happens when 42 groups dissect 14 white matter bundles on the same dataset"
 collection: publications
 permalink: /publication/2020-10-08-Tractography dissection variability: what happens when 42 groups dissect 14 white matter bundles on the same dataset?
 date: 2020-10-08